 Additionally, the Olympics coming to LA in 2028 are expediting the public transportation initiatives that have been far outdated—just ask the 405 commuters.
 These coming transit-oriented districts are going to see a dramatic transformation in structural surroundings.
 For example, the LA City Planning Commission has recently adopted a plan to dramatically transform Woodland Hills through the Warner Center 2035 Specific Plan.
 This aims to transform Woodland Hills around the Metro Orange Line station, which will bring 80,000 jobs, 19,000 housing units and 14 million square feet of new commercial space to the area.
 Change is coming.

 Rising vacancy rates as a result of negative net absorption are giving local tenants increased leverage against landlords.
 It’s a great time to start negotiations with landlords, as they are more willing to give into concessions like rental rate, rent abatement, tenant improvements, parking discounts, etc. than in past years.

 Now more than ever, tenants will have the ability to capitalize on their enhanced negotiation power in the market and negotiate attractive short or longer-term leases to support their company’s continued growth needs.
 With all of these changes coming, we are eager to see the transformative growth that is coming to San Fernando Valley and our team at Hughes Marino is excited to help companies find the perfect space to thrive.

-Andrew Havill is an associate with Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Andrew Havill is an associate vice president with Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Andrew at 1-844-662-6635 or email@example.com to learn more.